simonbromberg/googlefitbit/README.md

 These scripts are provided **as-is** and are _not being actively maintained_.
 PRs with fixes and new additions are welcome.

 **Important Notes:** If you run into trouble, please double check the steps **carefully** and check the error log in the script editor before raising issues or seeking help.
-If you find anything in this _Readme_ confusing, please raise an issue in Github.
-Please be as specific as possible with any questions.

 If you are seeing this error "_The app you're trying to connect did not provide valid information to Fitbit.
 Please report this issue to them_."